Berserk-Games/Tabletop-Simulator-API/docs/intro.md

 ##Growing TTS Documentation
 This documentation is written via Markdown language and some custom CSS.
 The relevant files you can modify, as well as some detailed editing instructions, are listed on GitHub.
-You can make a pull request to made modifications/improvements that can be incorporated into this documentation.
+You can make a pull request in order to submit modifications/improvements that can be incorporated into this documentation.

 Just click the link in the pencil icon in the top-right of an article, or visit the GitHub page for more information by clicking GitHub Source in the far upper right.